Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 *Figure_19*

 ⮚ **dbn_geo, dbe_geo, dbz_geo**: The variables dbn_geo, dbe_geo, and dbz_geo represent the changes in the northward, eastward, and downward (or vertical) components of the Earth's magnetic field, as measured in geographic coordinates.
+They typically ranges from -100 to +100 nanoTesla (nT) during quiet conditions, but can exceed these values during geomagnetic storms.

 Let's break down each term:

-dbn_geo: This represents the change in the northward component of the magnetic field in geographic coordinates.
+- **dbn_geo**: This represents the change in the northward component of the magnetic field in geographic coordinates.
 If you were standing at the location of the magnetometer and facing geographic north, this measurement would represent how much the magnetic field has changed in that direction.

-dbe_geo: This represents the change in the eastward component of the magnetic field in geographic coordinates.
+- **dbe_geo**: This represents the change in the eastward component of the magnetic field in geographic coordinates.
 If you were standing at the location of the magnetometer and facing geographic east, this measurement would represent how much the magnetic field has changed in that direction.

-dbz_geo: This represents the change in the downward (vertical) component of the magnetic field in geographic coordinates.
+- **dbz_geo**: This represents the change in the downward (vertical) component of the magnetic field in geographic coordinates.
 This would measure how much the magnetic field has changed in a direction going straight down into the Earth at the location of the magnetometer.

 The term "delta" (represented by 'db') in each of these variables represents a change.
 So these variables aren't giving you the strength of the magnetic field in each direction, but rather how much that strength has changed over a certain period of time, such as from one measurement to the next.

 The 'geo' part of these variables indicates that these measurements are made in the geographic coordinate system, which is based on the Earth's shape and orientation in space, rather than in a magnetic coordinate system, which would be based on the Earth's magnetic field.

+⮚ **decl**: The magnetic declination varies greatly across the globe, but it's typically between -30 and +30 degrees

 # 4. Machine Learning
 ## 4.1.
 Time Series Analysis